AxonIQ/code-samples/set-based-validation/README.md

 axon.eventhandling.processors.emailEntity.mode=subscribing

-Subscribing processors will create and maintain a projection immediately after an event has been applied and are immediately consistent.
-These lookup tables are always owned by the command side only and should not be exposed by using a Query API on top of it.
+Subscribing processors will create and maintain a projection immediately after an event has been applied and thus are immediately consistent.
+Moreover lookup tables like this should always be owned by the command side _only_ and as such should not be exposed through a Query API on top of it.

 This implementation is based on https://danielwhittaker.me/2017/10/09/handle-set-based-consistency-validation-cqrs/ Now that you have a lookup table you can check if the email address exists before applying the event.
 I implemented this in three different ways: